ericatsu/authuser/README.md

-# User Authentication and Email Expiration
+# User Authentication and Email Expiration Application

 ## AuthUser

 AuthUser is a Spring Boot application that provides user registration and verification functionalities.
 It allows users to register, receive verification tokens via email, and activate their accounts to gain access to the application.

 ### Prerequisites

 Before running the AuthUser application, ensure you have the following prerequisites installed on your system:

 - Java 8 or higher